 If it's important that an image not get cropped, try using an image-centered block or an image-and-text block instead.

-Be sure to preview your course in desktop, tablet, and phone modes to see how your images look on different screen sizes and orientations.
+Be sure to preview your content in desktop, tablet, and phone modes to see how your images look on different screen sizes and orientations.

 Also, remember that flashcard and quote block avatars display at a 1:1 ratio.
 Cropping your image to a perfect square before uploading ensures that your images will display as expected.
 You can also use the cropping tool in Rise 360 to constrain your image to a square.